machanism-org/machai/ghostwriter/src/assembly/files/README.txt

 2) gw.model
 - Description: GenAI provider and model to use, in the form provider:model (e.g., OpenAI:gpt-5.1).
-- Default: No default; the CLI fails fast if not configured.
+- Default: None; the CLI fails fast if not configured.
-- Usage context:
-  - Set in gw.properties, or override via -m/--model.
+- Usage context: Set in gw.properties, or override via -m/--model.

 3) instructions
 - Description: Optional system instructions provided to the GenAI provider.
-- Default: null (unset).
+- Default: Unset.
 - Usage context:
   - Set in gw.properties.
   - Override with -i/--instructions.
   - If -i/--instructions is used without a value, Ghostwriter reads multi-line instructions from stdin.
-  - Each line is processed:
-    - blank lines preserved
-    - http:// or https:// lines are fetched and included
+  - Each line is processed: blank lines preserved; http(s):// lines fetched and included; file: lines loaded; other lines included as-is.
-    - file: lines are loaded from the referenced file path
-    - other lines are included as-is
   - Multi-line stdin input ends when a line does not end with "\\".

 4) gw.excludes
 - Description: Comma-separated list of directories/files to exclude from processing.
-- Default: null (unset).
+- Default: Unset.
-- Usage context:
-  - Set in gw.properties.
-  - Override with -e/--excludes.
+- Usage context: Set in gw.properties, or override with -e/--excludes.

-5) gw.acts
+5) acts.location
 - Description: Directory containing predefined act prompt files.
-- Default: null (unset).
+- Default: Unset.
-- Usage context:
-  - Set in gw.properties, or override with -as/--acts.
+- Usage context: Set in gw.properties; can be overridden with -as/--acts.

 6) gw.act
 - Description: Act prompt used for Act mode.
-- Default: null (unset).
+- Default: Unset.
 - Usage context:
   - Used when running with -a/--act; can be set in gw.properties.
   - If -a/--act is used without a value, Ghostwriter reads a multi-line act prompt from stdin.

 7) gw.guidance
 - Description: Default guidance applied when embedded @guidance directives are not present (also used as the processor default prompt).
-- Default: null (unset).
+- Default: Unset.
 - Usage context:
   - Set in gw.properties.
   - Override with -g/--guidance.